 Tripp Keister, Manager

-2014 Carolina League Field Manager of the Year Tripp Keister, 48, enters his eigth season managing inside the Washington Nationals' Minor League organization.
+2014 Carolina League Field Manager of the Year Tripp Keister, 48, enters his eighth season managing inside the Washington Nationals' Minor League organization.
 Keister starts the 2019 season with the most regular season wins in Potomac franchise history (353), 40 more than any other manager in franchise history and has managed 689 regular season games, seven shy of the franchise best.
 He is the first manager in franchise history to lead the club for at least six consecutive seasons.

 Keister's resume includes a 2014 Mills Cup Championship, the fifth Carolina League title captured by the Potomac Baseball franchise, and a stint as the Washington Nationals' Field Manager representative in the prospect-laden Arizona Fall League.
 Keister managed the Salt River Rafters to a (16-13) record in 2015.